AMReX-Astro/Castro/docs_new/source/EOSNetwork.rst

 the minimum necessary for the hydrodynamics.
-A fuller set of thermodynamic variables, for example the entropy from the Sackur-Tetrode equation, are calculated in the gamma_law_general EOS inside the  repository.)
+A fuller set of thermodynamic variables, for example the entropy from the Sackur-Tetrode equation, are calculated in the gamma_law_general EOS inside the Microphysics repository.)

 EOS Interfaces and Parameters
 -----------------------------

-Each EOS should have two main routines by which it interfaces to the rest of .
+Each EOS should have two main routines by which it interfaces to the rest of Castro.
 At the beginning of the simulation, eos_init will perform any initialization steps and save EOS variables (mainly ``smallt``, the temperature floor, and ``smalld``, the density floor).
 Then, whenever you want to call the EOS, use